If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 Fingers crossed – so far, so good.

-Next week is our annual Grandparent Vacation with Sophia and we are headed to Coastal Maine, a place we’ve never been and really looking forward to the change of scenery.
-We will be living in the moment, enjoying nature and going with the flow.
-Sophia has insisted!
-Only two things firm on the schedule – everything else is negotiable.
-She’s been our greatest teacher of living in the NOW and after all that we’ve been through, we have no choice but to go along.
+Next week is our annual Grandparent Vacation with Sophia, and we are headed to Coastal Maine, a place we’ve never been to.
+We are really looking forward to the change of scenery.
+We will live in the moment, enjoy nature, and go with the flow.
+Our Granddaughter has insisted!
+Only two things are firm on the schedule – everything else is negotiable.
+She’s been our greatest teacher of living in the NOW, and after all that we’ve been through, we have no choice but to go along.

-My good friend, Tammi, recently reminded me that I jinxed myself just prior to leaving for vacation when I said “For all I know, Heath could drop dead while we’re on vacation.”
+My good friend Tammi recently reminded me that I jinxed myself just before leaving for vacation when I said, “For all I know, Heath could drop dead while we’re on vacation.”

 Could it be that I was unknowingly making a prediction?